kuro337/vembed/tests/README.md

 test_calculate_similarities (test_similarities.TestSimilarity.test_calculate_similarities) ... ok

 ----------------------------------------------------------------------
-Ran 18 tests in 10.677s
+Ran 18 tests in 11.078s

 OK
 ```

 #### Notes
-- For detailed information on individual tests, refer to the [source files in the `tests` directory](/tree/main/tests).
+- For detailed information on individual tests, refer to the source files in the `tests` directory
 - All tests are designed to ensure the reliability of the *vembed* library.